-The BMG meets on a bi-monthly basis, at a minimum, to review, manage, and monitor the functions and day-today activities that reside within its specified functional areas.
-Matters that may result in a material deviation from the Company's Strategic Plan or may cause a material impact to the Company are escalated to the Risk Committee or the SIMG through documented escalation procedures.
+The BMG meets on a bi-monthly basis, at a minimum, to review, manage, and monitor the functions and day-to-day activities that reside within its specified functional areas.
+Matters that may result in a material deviation from the Company's Strategic Plan or may cause a material impact to the Company are escalated to the Risk Committee or the Board of Directors through documented escalation procedures.